Nora Helmer: Notable portrayals

-The first person to portray Nora was actress Betty Hennings in 1879, at the premiere of the play.
+The first person to portray Nora was actress Betty Hennings on 21 December 1879, at the premiere of the play.
 Her portrayal of the character was initially seen as falling into "two parts"; in her early performances, Nora's departure was depicted as abrupt and emotionally fraught, while in later performances, Hennings presented the transformation as a natural and inevitable progression.
 Janet Achurch's 1889 portrayal of Nora, with her husband Charles Charrington as Torvald, helped to popularise Ibsen in England.
 Achurch's performance received acclaim from critics of the time.
 Sumako Matsui, considered Japan's first modern actress, portrayed Nora in 1911 in a production by the Literary Society.
 Her performance was well-received and considered revolutionary as it marked the first time a woman played a major role on a stage in Japan.
 A contemporary reviewer attributed her performance as solving "Japan's actress problem", and credited it with having liberated women on the stage.